Close Menu

 These forms of worship include Salah, Fasting, Zakah, Hajj, Sujud (prostration), Tawaf, slaughtering sacrifices, making vows, fearing, hoping, seeking help and protection and all kinds of Du‘a’ (supplication) as well as the adherence to what is stated in His Glorious book and the Sunnah of His honest Messenger (peace be upon him) concerning the commandments and prohibitions of the Shari‘ah (Islamic law).

-All and any forms of worship should be solely for Him and whoever performs any of these worships to any one other than Him as committed a great sin.
+All and any forms of worship should be solely for Him and whoever performs any of these worship to anyone other than Him has committed a great sin.
 Allah sent all Messengers and revealed the Books in order to call and show people how to worship Him in detail and command them to devote all their acts of ‘Ibadah sincerely to Him.
 He (Exalted be He) says:

 O mankind, worship your Lord, who created you and those before you, that you may become righteous (Al-Quran 2:21)